 Divesting sends a clear message: fossil fuels are toxic to people and the planet, therefore they are toxic to our portfolios.
 Divestment forces CEOs and politicians to take notice because it signals the importance of an issue to consumers and constituents.
 The environmental, public health, and financial risks of fossil fuels mean we need to continue to pressure investors by divesting from fossil fuels.

 Five Reasons to Divest

-Align Your Investments With Your Values
+Align Your Assets with Your Values

 "If it's wrong to wreck the climate," says 350.org founder Bill McKibben, "then it's wrong to profit from that wreckage."
 When you divest from fossil fuel companies, you align your investment criteria with the green values you put into practice in other areas of your life.

 Studies by numerous analysts, including the London School of Economics, the Aperio Group, HSBC, and Impact Asset Management, demonstrate that fossil fuel companies may be overvalued by as much as 40 to 60 percent.
 Divestment from fossil fuel companies can help protect your portfolio from the potential future “carbon bubble.” (“Carbon bubble” refers to the over-valuation of fossil fuel companies.
 If we are successful at keeping their carbon product in the ground, then they will be unable to access the reserves on which their value is based).
 Additionally, climate risks could cause fossil fuel assets to lose value quickly, and trustees could be held liable for not taking these risks into consideration when making investments.

 Name and Shame the Worst Companies

 In Stranded Assets and the Fossil Fuel Divestment Campaign, an October 2013 report by the University of Oxford, the authors pointed out that the stigmatization of divestment targets has always been one of the key factors triggering social change.